wsj0415/AI-Navigator/README.md

 - **🔍 Powerful Search & Filtering:** Quickly find resources with full-text search and filter by category.
 - **📊 Statistics Dashboard:** Get an at-a-glance overview of your collection with an analytics dashboard.
 - **↔️ Data Portability:** Easily import and export your entire collection as a CSV file.
-- **🌐 Offline First:** All data is stored locally in your browser, making the app fast and available offline.
+- **🌐 Offline First:** All data is stored locally in your browser's IndexedDB, making the app fast and available offline.

 ## 🚀 Getting Started